 Warning- You do not want to “cook your eggs”.
 Add about a cup at a time, the cream mixture to the egg mixture.
-Stir it together and melting the white chocolate chips.
-After about 4 cups, add egg mixture to rest of cream mixture.
+Stir it together while melting the white chocolate chips.
+After about 4 cups, add egg mixture to the rest of the cream mixture.
 Stir constantly until white chocolate chips are melted, creating the pudding mixture.

 Step 5- Pudding Mixture

 Retrieve your baking dish with white bread layers.
 Carefully pour the pudding mixture into the baking dish with the white bread.
 Make sure all bread is good and covered.
 The bread will soak up the mixture, so I pour some, then wait until the bread soaks it up, and pour some more until the bread is saturated.
 Cover with foil and place this baking dish aside for at least 30 minutes or you can place in the refrigerator overnight ( best results).

 Preheat oven to 350 degrees.
 Uncover baking dish and add topping mixture, spreading evenly.
 Recover baking dish and place in the oven for 60 minutes to 90 minutes.
 Longer it cooks the more “firm” it becomes.
 It is your preference.
 Serve warm.
 It is great heated up as a leftover too!

 I like to carry my bread pudding to events in a cute carrier with a warming area.
 This is mine from Buckhead Betties.
 I gave all the girls in my family these with their monograms a couple of years back.
 Great gift for Christmas, birthdays, or weddings.

 Enjoy your holiday baking and family gatherings!
 We will worry about healthy in January.